ondrejhonus/wood-game/README.md

 ✅️ Allow player to hold an object on a specific point, not the mass center
 ⚠️ Tree spawning system
 ▶️ Vehicles for transporting logs
-✅️ Progress saving mechanics (TODO: player position)
+✅️ Progress saving mechanics
 ✅️ Functional store, where you can buy axes
 ✅️ Make each axe a different strength
-❌ Add a popup to show the axe price
+✅️ Add a popup to show the axe price

 ## Feature Roadmap (Modeling + others)
 ✅️ Create Axe model